 - Address: Corner of West Liberty Street and Pontiac Trail, South Lyon

 - Schedule: 9 a.m.-3 p.m.
 Saturdays May 2-Oct.
 24, 2015

 - Phone: 248-437-1735

-This market is all about bringing together community and supporting local farmers and artisans.
-Participating vendors offer strictly locally grown, baked and crafted products, so every purchase goes back to the community.
+This market brings together community and supports local farmers and artisans.
+Participating vendors offer strictly locally grown, baked and crafted products.

 - Address: 18950 Joy Road, Joy Road and Artesian Street, Detroit